German students accomplish consulting projects for US Army in Wiesbaden

-WIESBADEN, Germany – Students from Hochschule Mainz, University of Applied Sciences, meet virtually to present their consulting projects to members of U.S. Army Garrison Wiesbaden and U.S. Army Europe and Africa Jan.
-6, 2021.
+WIESBADEN, Germany – German students from the Management Master’s Program at Hochschule Mainz, University of Applied Sciences, accomplished consulting projects for U.S. Army Garrison Wiesbaden and U.S. Army Europe and Africa and presented the results virtually Jan 6.
+This is the second year this activity has taken place.

+“My colleagues and I were a little nervous because last year the students did a really good job,” said Prof. Dr. Britta Rathje, Hochschule Mainz, jokingly right before the presentations.
+However, she said, they were not nervous anymore on the actual day of presentations because they already knew that this year’s group of students also did a very good job.
+Rathje thanked the Army for the support, motivation and warm welcome.

+Three groups of students presented three different projects: A feasibility study on a delivery service – MWR Delivers – provided by the Directorate of Family, Morale, Welfare and Recreation, the optimization of the vehicle registration process and a new personnel marketing strategy.

 |Date Taken: